vhalle/ProjectJelly/README.md

 # ProjectJelly

-This project was the work of team FunnyFactory for the Creative Jam of January 2016 held at the NAD Centre in partnership with Poly Games, Ubisoft and Ludia.
+This project was the work of team FunnyFactory for the Creative Jam of January 2016 held at the NAD Centre in partnership with Poly Games.
+Special thanks to our sponsors: Ubisoft, Ludia, Banque Nationale and Hibernum.

 ## Contributors:

+Programmers:
-- Pascal "pascaloon" Asselin [Programmer]
+- Pascal "pascaloon" Asselin
-- Guillaume Côté [2D/3D artist]
-- Pascal "dagp06" Dagenais [Programmer]
+- Pascal "dagp06" Dagenais
-- Xavier Gamache [2D/3D artist]
-- Vincent "LordBop" Hallé [Programmer]
+- Vincent "LordBop" Hallé
-- Nina Marchand [2D/3D artist]
-- Julien "julien017" Tremblay [Programmer]
+- Julien "julien017" Tremblay

+Artists:
+- Guillaume Côté
+- Xavier Gamache
+- Nina Marchand

+Sound Designer:
+- Medhat Hanbali